Out of the Closet

 “Yes, how did you know?”

-“Does the crying make you feel like a funeral?”
+“Does the crying make you feel like you are at a funeral?”

 “Just like that,” Tommy said.